Regncon/conorganizer/README.md

 ## Done

+-   Log-in bug, e-mail input loses focus when you input a letter | Torstein
 -   Fix events front page | Torstein
 -   Desktop view | Torstein
 -   Convert my events to use new event system